OCA/product-attribute/product_dimension/README.md

 Product Dimension
 =================
-Add dimensions (length, width and height) products.
+Add dimensions (length, width and height) to products.
 Find the volume automatically when you change one of these dimensions.

 This module was previously hosted on github.com/ingadhoc/odoo-addons and